jared2501/grpc-json-bridge/readme.md

 # gRPC/JSON Bridge

-A simple service that uses the [gRPC ServerReflection service](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1alpha/reflection.proto) to dynamically translate HTTP JSON requests into unary gRPC requests, that must have unary responses (streaming capabilities "coming soon").
+A simple service that uses the [gRPC ServerReflection service](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1alpha/reflection.proto) to dynamically translate HTTP JSON requests into unary gRPC requests using the [canonical JSON format](https://developers.google.com/protocol-buffers/docs/proto3#json) for Protocol Buffers.
+Currently, only methods that have unary requests and return unary responses are supported.

 For example, given a service that implements the following gRPC service: